Daniel-KM/Omeka-S-module-Bibliography/README.md

 TODO
 ----

+- [ ] Create a builder from resource template: select title/author/date/publisher/subinfo and use or create a citation template.
-* Replace the library used to convert formats.
+- [ ] Replace the library used to convert formats.
-* Improve conversion from dcterms and bibo into csl, or find a library for it.
+- [ ] Improve conversion from dcterms and bibo into csl, or find a library for it.
 See https://docs.citationstyles.org/en/1.0.1/index.html.
-* Use the dcterms:type if resource class is not present.
+- [ ] Use the dcterms:type if resource class is not present.
-* Add a bulk replacement from bibo to fabio.
+- [ ] Add a bulk replacement from bibo to fabio?

 Warning